Engaging with plants, nature, and recreation to promote wellness in all domains of health for older adults.

 With professional experience in Community Health, Assisted Living, Memory Care, Mental Health, and Palliative Care settings, I come prepared with a toolkit of engaging, meaningful activities centered around the modality of horticulture.
-A variety of programs focus on goals such as physical mobility, socialization, sensory stimulation, or feelings of pleasure and purposeful work.
+A variety of programs focus on goals such as physical mobility, socialization, sensory stimulation, or experiences of contribution and purpose.

-I believe Horticulture Therapy can provide boundless benefits to older adults in our communities, and I'd love to talk to you about how this service could connect to you.
+I believe Horticultural Therapy can provide boundless benefits to individuals, groups, and our communities, and I'd love to talk to you about how this service could connect to you.

-Horticulture Therapy is a treatment using horticultural and plant materials to achieve goals targeted at wellness and quality of life.
-Horticulture Therapy provides a natural, familiar activity that allows an individual to experience feelings of purpose, joy, dignity, stress reduction, and a diverse list of further benefits.
+Horticultural Therapy provides a purposeful, familiar activity that allows an individual to experience feelings of purpose, joy, dignity, physical engagement, sensory stimulation, stress reduction, and a diverse list of further benefits.

-A Horticulture Therapist is an appropriately trained individual who provides treatment using horticultural techniques to maintain or improve all domains- including social, cognitive, physical, emotional, and spiritual health.
-The Horticulture Therapist can fulfill multiple roles within the interdisciplinary team, such as contributing to assessment or providing treatment using this modality.
+A Horticultural Therapist is an appropriately trained individual who provides treatment using horticultural techniques to maintain or improve all domains- including social, cognitive, physical, emotional, and spiritual health.
+The Horticultural Therapist can fulfill multiple roles within the interdisciplinary team, aiding in the assessment, treatment, and evaluation process.

-Horticultural Therapy is an evidence informed practice with clinically validated research supporting the following benefits:
+Horticultural Therapy is an evidence informed practice with clinically validated research in the form of:

 Public health (Groenewegen et al., 2006)

 Reduced depression & anxiety symptoms (Gonzalez et al., 2010)